pfunks/TCTest/test_faq.md

 ## Can I create multiple accounts?

-Users are only allowed to create one 'free' account through Steemit.com, but they are allowed to create as many accounts as they want on the blockchain if they pay their own account creation fee.
+Users are only allowed to create one free account through Steemit.com, but they are allowed to create as many blockchain accounts as they want, if they pay their own account creation fee.
 If you are not sure how to do this, you can ask for help in the Steemit chat #help channel.

 There is also a third-party tool <a href="https://steemit.com/steemit/@someguy123/anonsteem-create-anonymous-steem-accounts-without-social-media">AnonAteem</a> that will charge users BTC or LTC to create an account.

+## It is not letting me create an account with my phone number.
+What should I do?

+Ask for help in the Steemit chat #help channel.

 ## What happens if my email or phone number changes?